 Not Pumping Much – If there is a low amount of heated water coming from your circulation pump, this is an issue.
 Solve the problem by removing the spa filter and checking for an improved flow rate.
 If the issue persists, consider replacing the filter.
 If not, there may be something blocking the flow of the filter or an interference with the suction.

 You are now aware of what a circulation pump is and how it can be affected.
-Download the hot tub buyer’s guide to learn about other essential components.
+Download the hot tub buyer’s guide below to learn about other essential components, or visit us at our London hot tub store.